IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Properties**

-**Note:** You will learn more about properties when you get into proper section but you can learn some generic concept like css variables.
+**Note:** You will learn more about properties when you get into proper section but you can learn some generic concept like CSS variables.

 #### 📖 Contents